GPU support#

 };

 Note the semicolon after the closing brace, which is needed because this is the body of a lambda function.
-Inside the body of the loop, the operators like bracket and DDZ calculate the derivatives at a single index i.
-These are “single index operators` and are defined in bout/single_index_ops.hxx.
+Inside the loop, operators such as bracket and DDZ act at a single index i.
+These are the single-index operators defined in bout/single_index_ops.hxx.

 BOUT_FOR_RAJA(i, region, CAPTURE(setting)) {